Computing well-balanced spanning trees of unweighted networks: Methods

-The Prim's algorithm for computing a spanning tree $T$ of an undirected connected graph $G$ operates as follows (see~\algref{prim}).
+Prim's algorithm for computing a spanning tree $T$ of an undirected connected graph $G$ operates as follows (see~\algref{prim}).
 First, the algorithm selects a random seed node $i\in V_G$ from graph $G$ and adds it to an empty tree $T$ (lines 2, 3).
-The node $i$ serves as a staring point for computing the spanning tree $T$.
+The node $i$ serves as a starting point for computing the spanning tree $T$.
 Then, on each step of the algorithm (lines 4-8), a random edge $\{i,j\}\in E_G$ from graph $G$ is selected that leads from a node $i\in V_T$ already in the tree $T$ to a node $j\notin V_T$ not yet in the tree $T$ (line 5).
 Both node $j$ and edge $\{i,j\}$ are added to the tree $T$ (lines 6, 7).
 Finally, when there is no further node $i\in V_G$ in graph $G$ such that node $i\notin V_T$ is not already in the tree $T$, the algorithm stops (line 4).
 At this point, the tree $T$ is a spanning tree of graph $G$ (line 9).

-The Prim's algorithm is non-deterministic and can compute different spanning trees.
-The actual spanning tree depends on random selection of the seed node (line 2 of~\algref{prim}) and on random selection of the edges to expand the tree (line 5).
-The latter is nontrivial and most efficiently implemented by rejection sampling over an array list of edges to non-visited nodes.
+Prim's algorithm is nondeterministic and can compute different spanning trees.
+The actual spanning tree depends on a random selection of the seed node (line 2) and on a random selection of the edges to expand the tree (line 5).
+The latter is most efficiently implemented by rejection sampling over an array list of edges to non-visited nodes.
 For simplicity, we do not make these computations explicit in~\algref{prim}.

 Assume that the graph is represented with an adjacency list.
-In the case of weighted graphs, the time complexity of the Prim's algorithm implemented with a Fibonacci heap is $\cmp{m+n\log n}$.
-For unweighted graphs which we consider here, the heap can be replaced by a simple array list, which reduces the time complexity to $\cmp{m}$.
-As an example, the left graph in~\figref{trees} shows a spanning tree computed with the Prim's algorithm.
+In the case of weighted graphs, the time complexity of Prim's algorithm implemented with a Fibonacci heap is $\cmp{m+n\log n}$.
+For unweighted graphs, which we consider in this paper, the heap can be replaced by an array list, which reduces the time complexity to $\cmp{m}$.
+As an example, the left graph in~\figref{trees} shows a spanning tree computed with Prim's algorithm.